terraform-linters/tflint-ruleset-azurerm/docs/rules/azurerm_windows_virtual_machine_invalid_name.md

 ## Why

+There are hard limitations regarding the Naming of a Windows Server Hostname.
+E.g.: Windows does not allow any hostname which is longer than 15 characters.
 Requests containing invalid values will return an error when calling the API by `terraform apply`.

+More details are available in the official Microsoft documentation: https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/naming-conventions-for-computer-domain-site-ou#dns-host-names

 ## How To Fix